 However, network expansion also has negative consequences:

-To mitigate these effects, we are expanding our network in an energy-efficient manner and increasingly using renewable energies (SDG 7), which means that, in the long term, the positive impacts will outweigh the negative consequences.
+To mitigate these effects, we are expanding our network in an energy-efficient manner and increasingly using renewable energy (SDG 7), which means that, in the long term, the positive impacts will outweigh the negative consequences.

 Gradually switching from paper billing to online billing is a good example of the sustainability potential inherent in digitalization.
 We applied our new approach to impact measurement in order to analyze the effects more closely for Deutsche Telekom.
-This involved assessing the entire impact chain for both paper and online billing.

 We have identified the potential negative consequences of this measure as a drop in sales for the timber and paper industries and logistics sector.
 However, these consequences are less substantial than the positive effects.